 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 A 5x7 notecard of a snow-coated Scottish Highlander cow waiting out a storm in a Trapp Family meadow in Stowe, Vermont.
-Includes envelope.Estimated delivery:Add $2 USD to ship outside the US
+Includes envelope.Estimated delivery:Ships anywhere in the world

 A packet of 12 5x7 Vermont notecards of Peter Miller photographs in black and white and color.
-Retail value over $24.Estimated delivery:Ships within the US only
+Retail value over $24.Estimated delivery:Only ships to: United States

 Nothing Hardly Ever Happens in Colbyville, Vermont; is a soft cover book with 27 essays written by Peter Miller between 1968 and 2008.
 Funny, satirical, sad, it is a journey through those gentrifying years with Peter Miller who lives next to Ben & Jerry's ice cream factory.
-Illustrated with photos by the author.Estimated delivery:Ships within the US only
+Illustrated with photos by the author.Estimated delivery:Only ships to: United States

 Vermont Farm Women is a 135 page oblong cloth bound coffee table book with profiles and black and white photographs of 39 women farmers.
 It has won three national awards.
-Autographed by Peter Miller.Estimated delivery:Ships within the US only
+Autographed by Peter Miller.Estimated delivery:Only ships to: United States

 THE BOOK!
 A Lifetime of Vermont People.
 An elegant coffee table book with gold embossed title and photographs on a cloth cover.
 208 pages, 200 photographs 60 Vermonter profiles.
-Printed elegantly in duo tone by the Italians in Verona.Estimated delivery:Ships within the US only
+Printed elegantly in duo tone by the Italians in Verona.Estimated delivery:Only ships to: United States

 6 backers Limited (45 left of 51)